 |Sony A6600« »||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 |Sony A77« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-U Typ 113 does not offer wifi capability.

-Both the X-U Typ 113 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the X-U Typ 113 does not have a direct predecessor.
+The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica X-U Typ 113 and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X-U (Typ 113):

 - Ready to shoot: Has a lens built-in, whereas the A6500 requires a separate lens.

 - Longer lasting: Can take more shots (450 versus 350) on a single battery charge.